demiculus/mentalmodel/_mental_models/understanding.md

 1. The manager gives feedbacks, asks it to be fixed and moved on.
 2. The manager asks the following

-> I’m guessing you are aware we’re not super happy about your work.
+> I think you’re smart and conscientious.
+Yet I’m guessing you are aware we’re not super happy about your work.
 And I want to understand why that is.
-I think you’re smart and conscientious.
 >
 > So here are my assumptions
 >